JustAnotherIdea/sins2-entity-tool/README.md

 ## Acknowledgments

-- Sins of a Solar Empire II developers and community
+- Sins of a Solar Empire II developers for the amazing game and the tools they have provided
+- All the modders who created the mods that I have used in testing
 - PyQt6 framework
 - Pygame (for the sound preview)